 PNRA has an elaborate licensing process that includes the following steps as per its Regulations for Licensing of Nuclear Installations in Pakistan-PAK/909 (Rev. 1):

 Permission to introduce nuclear material into the installation;

-Revalidation of operating licence;
+Revalidation of operating license;

 Licensing beyond design life;

-Licence for decommissioning of a nuclear installation or closure of a waste repository;
+License for decommissioning of a nuclear installation or closure of a waste repository;

-Removal from regulatory control.
+Removal from regulatory control

 Pakistan Nuclear Safety and Radiation Protection Regulation 1990;

 Regulations on Licensing Fee by Pakistan Nuclear Regulatory Authority — (PAK/900);